Mrgove10/HomeIOT/README.md

 ### For the database

-1) Every 1minute read from the 3 files (inside, outside & api)
+1) Every 1 minute read from the 3 files (inside, outside & api)
 2) Calclate the Humidex
 3) Join those 3 fies into a single JSON
 4) Insert the JSON into the database